kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 the API becomes accessible, then transitions automatically.
-A new controller (the `service-endpointselector-controller`) in `kube-controller-manager` watches `Service` objects and creates an `EndpointSelector` for each `Service` with a pod selector, ensuring backwards compatibility.
+A new controller (the `service-endpointselector-controller`) in `kube-controller-manager` watches `Service` objects and creates an `EndpointSelector` for each `Service` with a pod selector, ensuring backwards compatibility. `Service` resources without a pod selector will NOT result in an `EndpointSelector` being created.
 The `Service` remains the source of truth; the `EndpointSelector` is a derived resource managed by the `Service` controller.
 Users and tooling that interact with `Services` and their `EndpointSlices` observe the same functional behavior.

 ### API Definition